Sea/Touring Kayak Trip Announcement

 What to Bring: Bring your paddling gear, spray skirt, camping gear, food for lunch, dinner, and breakfast, and appropriately warm dress.
 You should also bring drinking water with you.

+If the air/water temperature drops or the wind/waves kick up, wet or dry suits are recommended.
 We will be camping from our kayaks and you will have to pack all your gear in your boat so plan accordingly.

 Saturday –10:00 am Arrive at Cutright PAS (10:30 am – Packed & ready to launch)